grpc/test-infra/containers/runtime/xds/README.md

   from the configuration files, the flag here is to make sure that at lease one of the listener resource has the required name.

+- -sidecar-listener-port

-- -sidecar-listener-port This field in only for validation.
-The listener port that sidecar proxy is listeneing on.
+  This field in only for validation.
+The listener port that sidecar proxy is listening on.
 The traffic wish to go through envoy should be send to this port.
 The default value of this field is `10000`.

+- -validation-only

-- -validation-only This flag allows user to validate the custome resource configuration.
+  This flag allows user to validate the custome resource configuration.
 The default value of this filed is `false`

+- -path-to-bootstrap

+  Non-proxy clients requires a bootstrap file to help the xds client understands where is the xds server.
+Since the bootstrap file is only needed when running PSM tests, the `bootstrap.json` is included in the xDS server image to avoid interference with regular benchmark.
+To be able to provide this file to the test clients, xDS server needs to move the `bootstrap.json` file to a shared volume.
+This flag allows user to provide the path of the `bootstrap.json`, if there is nothing passed through the flag, the xds server will skip this function.

 ## Custom configuration of xDS server